PaulAndreRada/craneo/README.md

 ### A Minimalist Bot Framework for node.js

 ### What it is
-The basic command parsing structure for any small to medium sized bot you intend to make.
+The basic command and response structure for any small to medium sized bot you intend to make.
-Craneo serves as a minimalistic back-end bot framework that specifically reads commands and triggers responses with the use of regular expressions.

 ### What it’s not
-Craneo is not an out of the box natural language intelligence for your commands, it’s a structure for parsing different types of commands.
-In other word’s - Here’s the skull, you supply the brain.
+Craneo is not an out of the box natural language intelligence for your commands, it’s simply a structure for responding to different types of commands.
+In other words - Here’s the skull, you supply the brain.

 ###Install